List of Marvel Comics characters: M: Man-Eater

 Man-Eater is a character appearing in American comic books published by Marvel Comics.

 Malcolm Gregory is a man who was used in a Hydra experiment and combined with a Bengal tiger, transforming him into a humanoid tiger.
 He is later freed by Battlestar and joined with Silver Sable's Wild Pack.

 Man-Spider

-There are different versions of Man-Spider that appear in American comic books published by Marvel Comics.
+Man-Spider is the name of several characters appearing in American comic books published by Marvel Comics.